Blog OPCF – Explaining Ontario Policy Change Forms

 There are many different types of OPCF insurance endorsements or additions that you can purchase for your policy.
 How much these additions will impact your rates will depend on the type of OPCF.

-One of the first things you think about after an accident, if your vehicle has damage that prevents it from being driven, is what you are going to do for transportation while your car is in the shop.
+If your vehicle has damage that prevents it from being driven, one of the first things you may think of is what you will do for transportation.
 In some cases, you could be without your vehicle for weeks while it is getting repaired, and having to pay for the cost of a rental out of pocket can add up.

-The OPCF 20 definition allows you to choose to either rent a car or hire a taxi while your vehicle is being repaired.
-Depending on the addition to your policy, there may be a limit to the amount you will be provided.
+If you have OPCF 20 on your policy, you'll have coverage for Transportation replacement, also known as loss of use.
+This add-on allows you to choose a rental car or hire a taxi while your vehicle is being repaired.
+There may be a limit to the amount you are provided.

 You may find yourself driving a vehicle you do not own in many situations.
 For example, you may drive your parents’, siblings’, boss’s or friend’s vehicle for various reasons.
 However, the most common reason you may be driving a vehicle that you don’t own is you rented a vehicle while on vacation.